My Sister Eileen (1955)

 When Ruth says that her sister is beautiful, she isn’t speaking just out of sisterly affection.
 Men stare at Eileen as she walks down the street, and when she pauses to adjust her shoe, that man’s blow torch accidentally goes off (in a shockingly phallic gesture!)
 Eileen turns and smiles innocently.
 She’s gorgeous, but sweet and naive, too.

-As you can see, this is another of those stretched out, crazy-wide CinemaScope films (like Daddy Long Legs, Kismet, and To Catch a Thief, which was shot in the similarly wide VistaVision).
+As you can see, this is another of those stretched out, crazy-wide CinemaScope films (like Daddy Long Legs, Kismet, Desk Set, and To Catch a Thief, which was shot in the similarly wide VistaVision).
 The image is almost twice as wide as the standard Academy ratio.
 For a more detailed discussion of aspect ratios, check out this website.

 It’s a terrible basement studio apartment, but Eileen convinces Ruth to take it.
 She’s tired and overwhelmed, and Big Sister Ruth can’t say no to her little sis, even when it comes to renting this “concrete catacomb!”